Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 `topic-id` is the unique identifier of the topic you want to subscribe to.

-If the connection is successfully established, Streams shows with a `200 OK` and a _Content-Type: text/event-stream_ responses.
+If the connection is successfully established, Streams returns `200 OK` and _Content-Type: text/event-stream_ responses.

-When the SSE channel is stopped by the user, the subscription configuration will be automatically deleted.
+When the SSE channel is stopped by the user, the subscription configuration is automatically deleted.

 ### Select a subscription mode

-The client can select the subscription mode by setting the `Accept` header in its subscription request:
+You can select the subscription mode by setting the `Accept` header in its subscription request:

 | Subscription Mode | Accept Header Value |
 |-------------------|---------------------|